-Stage 6: Assess cumulative impact
+Stage 7: Assess cumulative impact

-- 5.47 Stages 1-5 will have identified a preliminary list of potential site allocations.
-At Stage 6 the assessment considers the wider implications of development taking place on more than one site.
-Specifically it looks at: - Whether the impact of development on a particular site, in combination with development on other sites in the preliminary list, is likely to result in any unacceptable cumulative impacts. - What the nature of these additional cumulative impacts may be. - Whether an alternative package of sites would be capable of reducing or removing these cumulative impacts. - What mitigation measures, improved management or additional infrastructure provision may be required? - 5.48 Assessment work at this stage will focus on the following: - Highways as informed by up-to-date traffic impact assessments and transport corridor studies (including any new modelling); - Flood Risk as informed by an up-to-date Level 2 Strategic Flood Risk Assessment (SFRA); - Infrastructure as informed by an up-to-date Infrastructure Strategy; in particular the Infrastructure Delivery Schedule, which is based on detailed discussions with key providers in education, health, emergency services, utilities etc.; and - Biodiversity the potential impacts on protected habitats, species and designated sites; in particular the Special Protection Area (birds) and Special Areas of Conservation (habitats) within the South Pennine Moors SSSI; as informed by Sustainability Appraisal, Habitat Regulations Assessment and the Green Infrastructure Strategy. - 5.49 The assessment of the cumulative impacts associated with new growth and development may reveal that additional land needs to be allocated (or reserved) for the introduction of mitigation measures or new infrastructure provision.
+- 5.50 Stages 1-6 have identified a preliminary list of potential site allocations, broadly looking at the impacts of each site individually.
+At Stage 7 the assessment considers the wider implications of development taking place on more than one site.

+Specifically it looks at: - Whether the impact of development on a particular site, in combination with development on other sites in the preliminary list, is likely to result in any unacceptable cumulative impacts. - What the nature of these additional cumulative impacts may be. - Whether an alternative package of sites would be capable of reducing or removing these cumulative impacts. - What mitigation measures, improved management or additional infrastructure provision may be required? - 5.51 Assessment work at this stage will focus on the following: - Highways as informed by up-to-date traffic impact assessments and transport corridor studies (including any new modelling);

+- Flood Risk as informed by an up-to-date Level 2 Strategic Flood Risk Assessment (SFRA); - Infrastructure as informed by an up-to-date Infrastructure Strategy; in particular the Infrastructure Delivery Schedule, which is based on detailed discussions with key providers in education, health, emergency services, utilities etc.; and - Biodiversity the potential impacts on protected habitats, species and designated sites; in particular the Special Protection Area (birds) and Special Areas of Conservation (habitats) within the South Pennine Moors SSSI; as informed by Sustainability Appraisal, Habitat Regulations Assessment and the Green Infrastructure Strategy. - 5.52 The assessment of the cumulative impacts associated with new growth and development may reveal that additional land needs to be allocated (or reserved) for the introduction of mitigation measures or new infrastructure provision.
 Such requirements will also need to be reflected in planning policy.
 The process may also require the provisional list of site allocations by settlement to be amended in order to better reflect the principles of sustainable development.

-Stage 7: Sustainability Appraisal & Habitat Regulations Assessment
+Stage 8: Sustainability Appraisal & Habitat Regulations Assessment

-5.50 In accordance with Section 19 of the Planning & Compulsory Act 2004, the site selection process and the site allocations identified in LP2 will be informed by the results of a Sustainability Appraisal (SA).

-- 5.51 The Government's Planning Practice Guidance (PPG) describes Sustainability Appraisal as integral to the preparation and development of a Local Plan.
-Its role is to promote sustainable development by assessing the extent to which the emerging plan, when judged against the reasonable alternatives, will help to achieve relevant environmental, economic and social objectives. - 5.52 SA considers the wider economic and social effects of a plan, as well as its potential environmental impacts, thereby meeting the requirements of the Environmental Assessment of Plans and Programmes Regulations 2004.
-This means that a separate Strategic Environmental Assessment (SEA), which considers only the environmental effects of a plan, is not necessary. - 5.53 SA is an iterative process which influences all stages in the site selection process.
-In the early stages SA work will focus on scoping work to ensure that the criteria and impact tests for the Technical Appraisal (Stage 4) are appropriate.
-To ensure the efficient use of officer time and financial resources only those sites that are proposed for allocation in the Preferred Options Report (Stage 7) and any reasonable alternatives that have been set-aside will undergo full SA. - 5.54 SA also provides a means of identifying and mitigating any potential adverse effects that the plan might otherwise have.
-The key stages of the SA process are set out in the PPG and this is reproduced as Figure 5.3. - 5.55 To ensure that the proposals set-out in the Local Plan will not result in any adverse effects on the ecological integrity of internationally important habitats or species, either within or close to the district, the Conservation of Habitats and Species Regulations 2010 (as amended) require a Habitat Regulations Assessment (HRA) Scoping Report to be prepared. - 5.56 HRA assesses the potential of the plan to adversely affect the ecological integrity of any sites designated for their nature conservation importance as part of a system known collectively as the Natura 2000 network of European sites.
-In Pendle, the Special Protection Areas (SPA) and Special Areas of Conservation (SAC) within the South Pennine Moors Site of Special Scientific Interest (SSSI) fall within this category. - 5.57 To help manage time as efficiently as possible, some other key tasks (e.g. Green Belt Assessment) will also be carried out in parallel with the site assessment process.
+- 5.53 In accordance with Section 19 of the Planning & Compulsory Act 2004, the site selection process and the site allocations identified in LP2 will be informed by the results of a Sustainability Appraisal (SA). - 5.54 The Government's Planning Practice Guidance (PPG) describes Sustainability Appraisal as integral to the preparation and development of a Local Plan.
+Its role is to promote sustainable development by assessing the extent to which the emerging plan, when judged against the reasonable alternatives, will help to achieve relevant environmental, economic and social objectives. - 5.55 SA considers the wider economic and social effects of a plan, as well as its potential environmental impacts, thereby meeting the requirements of the Environmental Assessment of Plans and Programmes Regulations 2004.
+This means that a separate Strategic Environmental Assessment (SEA), which considers only the environmental effects of a plan, is not necessary. - 5.56 SA is an iterative process which influences site selection from the very earliest stages in the plan making process.
+The constraints check (Stage 2) represents the start of the site assessment process.
+SA work then focuses on scoping to ensure that the criteria and impact tests for the Technical Appraisal (Stage 4) are appropriate.
+To ensure the efficient use of officer time and financial resources only those sites that are proposed for allocation in the Preferred Options Report (Stage 7) and any reasonable alternatives that have been set-aside will undergo full SA.